ne0-wu/GeometryFramework/README.md

 - `WASD` to move the camera.
 - `Up` and `Down` arrow keys to zoom in and out.
 - `R` to reset the camera.
+-  `Control+S` to save the current frame as a PNG image.

+## About homeworks

--  `Q` to simplify the mesh with QEM.
+- **Homework 1** Press `Q` to simplify the mesh with QEM.
 The target is to reduce 10% of the vertices each time.
--  `Control+S` to save the current frame as a PNG image.
+- **Homework 2** No user interface has been implemented.
+The program will automatically open 'meshes/spot_simplified.obj', sample a point cloud on it and reconstruct the mesh using Poisson reconstruction.
+The result will be saved as 'output.obj' in 'build/HelloOpenGL/{Release or Debug or ...}'.